 How to Sell Homemade Soap

 If you’re planning to sell your plantain soaps, you’ll need to label them according to FDA guidelines.
 The book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale instructs you in layman’s terms on how to properly label your homemade soaps for sale.

 Love my plantain soap recipe with date sugar and frankincense?
 Then you may also like my other recent palm free soap recipes for making ginger mint soap and orange spice tea soap.
 Or check out my entire collection of both melt and pour and cold process homemade soap recipes here.

 Be sure to follow me across all of your favorite social media platforms!
-You can find me on Pinterest, G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram as well as subscribe to Soap Deli News via email for future updates, DIY projects and recipes.
+You can find me on Pinterest, Facebook, Twitter, Blog Lovin’, and Instagram as well as subscribe to Soap Deli News via email for future updates, DIY projects and recipes.